PSG star Neymar stretchered off after suffering horror ankle injury in Saint-Etienne clash

 What happened?

-The Brazilian forward writhed around in agony after his ankle appeared to give way following a tackle from a Saint-Ettiene player late in the second half.
+The Brazilian forward writhed around in agony after his ankle appeared to give way following a tackle from a Saint-Etienne player late in the second half.

 Neymar's PSG teammates looked on visibly concerned as the PSG medical staff ran on to help the forward leave the pitch, raising fears over his fitness for the remainder of the season.